What is Survivorship Bias?

 Therefore, when evaluating the returns of mutual funds (regardless of the time horizon), it is important to consider all mutual funds that meet the criteria for the study.
 If a study specifically aims to measure the performance of the top or “surviving” mutual funds, it should be disclosed in the research paper’s methodology.

 Consider the following information about mutual fund returns:

 Assume that all funds meet the criteria set out by researchers.

 For example, when dealing with large databases that contain thousands or millions of data points, the omission of observations may be more challenging to keep track of.
 Thus, the onus is also on database managers to ensure that their data sets do not contain survivorship bias.
-It can be done by implementing new rules and procedures, complying with strict standards or educating staff about best practices when it comes to logging data.
+This can be done by implementing new rules and procedures, complying with strict standards, or educating staff about best practices when it comes to logging data.